 The stairs spit us out near the castle, offering a fantastic view of Lake Neuchâtel and its affluent lakefront homes, replete with swimming pools, below.

-Curving along a sidewalk sandwiched between the hillside with a steep drop-off and a concrete wall bordering homes, the Castle of Chenaux came into full view.
+Curving along a sidewalk sandwiched between the hillside with a steep drop-off and a concrete wall bordering homes, the Chateau de Chenaux came into full view.

-With the exception of a small plaque at the entrance that provided the date of construction, there’s not much information about the castle on site.
+With the exception of a small plaque at the entrance that provides the date of construction, there’s not much information about the castle on site.

 It’s currently in use as a police station, so we weren’t able to take a tour of the interior.